Nelson-Gon/manymodelr/cran-comments.md

 Release Summary

-This is a new release.
-It fixes a number of issues with some functions and adds new functions.
+This is a patch release.
+It fixes issues with citation in the description as requested.

 ## Test environments